russrimm/Copilot-Studio-Azure-AI-Foundry-Agile-Framework/Copilot Studio Step-by-Steps/sharepoint-knowledge-fix.md

-# Fixing SharePoint Knowledge Integration in Copilot Studio
+# Resolving Issues with SharePoint Knowledge Integration in Copilot Studio

 SharePoint knowledge integration in Copilot Studio can sometimes encounter issues.
 Here's a step-by-step guide to diagnose and fix these problems based on the recommended approach.